jdroo/AutoDrawer-er/README.md

 Forked from https://github.com/rainzhao2000/autodrawer

-Renamed to Auto Drawer-er instead of giving it a version number for lulz, This ones the same but with added rando features I thought would be nice!
+Renamed to Auto Drawer-er instead of giving it a version number for lulz, This ones the same but with added rando features and tweaks I thought would be nice!

 Please see the original wiki for how to use it: https://github.com/rainzhao2000/autodrawer/wiki